bripkens/janus-plugin/README.md

 interface leverages [Jenkins CI](http://jenkins-ci.org/) as a platform to achieve a seamless integration with existing company toolsets.

+# Deployment

+## Prerequisites

+The plug-in may be able to work properly with lower versions than the ones listed in this section.
+Janus was tested in the following environment:

+ - Jenkins 1.452
+ - JIRA 5
+ - Confluence 4.2

+Please make sure that the Mercurial plug-in is installed in Jenkins.

+## Compilation

+    # First, dependencies need to be installed locally.
+    wget -O janus.tar.gz https://github.com/bripkens/janus/tarball/master
+    tar xfz janus.tar.gz
+    cd bripkens-janus-*
+    gradle check install
+    cd ..
+    rm -rf janus.tar.gz bripkens-janus-*

+    # Now the actual plug-in can be compiled.
+    wget -O janus-plugin.tar.gz https://github.com/bripkens/janus-plugin/tarball/master
+    tar xfz janus-plugin.tar.gz
+    cd bripkens-janus-plugin-*

+    # Make sure to skip the tests to avoid integration test execution
+    mvn package -DskipTests

+## Installation

+Go to your Jenkins installation plug-in administration page.
+This page is accessible through `Manage Jenkins -> Manage Plugins -> Advanced`.
+The right location can typically be verified by inspecting the URL - the URL should end with `pluginManager/advanced`.

+On this page, upload the plug-in manually by selecting the result of the previous compilation step.
+The plug-in file is located at `janus-plugin/target/janus-plugin.hpi`.

 # Version History

 ## 0.5